subtractiv/heploy/README.md

 You'll have to fill out the configuration file with some application details and your Heroku information.

+Bonus!
+Add an alias:

+    alias deploy='bundle exec heploy'

+Enjoy typing `$ deploy staging` instead of `$ bundle exec heploy staging` all the time.

 ## Usage

-I'm trying to keep this is simple as possible
+I'm trying to keep this is simple as possible.

 ### Basic usage